ergoplatform/ergo-dex/docs/blog-post.md

 Description:	prints usage help for a command
 Doc page:	https://aslesarenko.github.io/ergo-tool/api/org/ergoplatform/appkit/ergotool/HelpCmd.html
 ```
-ErgoTool outputs the error message with the information about `help` command.
-This is
+Let's see what we get here.
+ErgoTool outputs the error message with the information about
-typical output of ErgoTool when one of the known commands is specified, but it is used
+`help` command.
+This is a typical output of ErgoTool when one of the known commands is
-incorrectly.
-As we can learn from the message, the `help` command requires us to specify
+specified, but it is used incorrectly.
+As we can learn from the message, the `help`
-one additional `<commandName>` argument.
-The details of the command can be obtained by
+command requires us to specify additional `<commandName>` argument.
+Also each command has
-opening the doc page url.
+a API doc page with all the details about command execution, so its url is shown here.

 ## Create a New Mnemonic Phrase